EmileJ11/SPAI/README.md

 ### Continuous measurements
 - For the continuous measurement (see [Continuous_measurements](Dataset/Continuous_measurements)), both the head and vector probe microphones were used.
 In this case the cart was moving from position 1 to position 12 at a speed of 1km/h.
 This was also done by speaker 1 and speaker 2 separately, therefore four measurements were obtained.<br />

-To clarify, the microphone array consisted of six microphones, in each direction one, so for each measurement of the microphone array, there are actually six measurements.
-The head consists of two microphones, one for the left and one for the right ear, so for every measurement for the head, there are actually two measurements.<br />
 Be aware that the microphone array and head are placed above eachother, for visualisation reasons they are placed in front of eachother.

 <!-- ![Screenshot](./images/measurement_setup.jpg | width=100) -->